Kwannnnn/DiamondCaveGame/docs/technical-design.md

 1. Enemy collision can put a player sprite into a wall
 2. Timer text for Perk Scene is not removed
-3. Timer sound does not stop playing after going to the next map
+3. Timer sound does not stop playing after going to the following map
 4. Enemies are not synchronized on the server
-5. Players' sprite is not sized properly for movements
+5. Players' sprite is not sized correctly for movements
 6. There is no game over scene for spectator

 ## 11 Cancelled backlogs and user stories